Fillability obstructions for high-dimensional confoliations

 \subsection{Main results}

 We are ready to state the main result of the paper, namely a symplectic fillability obstruction for c-symplectic confoliations.
 The obstruction takes the form of a $(n+1)$-dimensional submanifold (if the ambient dimension is $2n+1$), which generalizes the \emph{bordered Legendrian open book}, or \emph{bLob} in short, introduced in the contact setting in \cite{MNW} (that in turn was a generalization of the contact Plastikstufe introduced in \cite{Nie06}); we hence call it \textbf{confoliated bLob}.
 The generalization from \cite{MNW} to our confoliated setup is fairly natural, but quite technical nonetheless; we hence postpone a precise definition to \Cref{sec:confoliated_bLob}.
-For the purpose of presenting the results, it is enough to think of a confoliated bLob in a given c-symplectic confoliation $(\xi,\CS_{\xi,\mu})$ as a submanifold $N^{n+1}\subset M^{2n+1}$ such that $\xi_N = \xi\cap TN$ defines an open book decomposition on $N\setminus \partial N$, with pages transverse to $\partial N$ and the latter being contained in $\xi$, such that some further compatibility conditions are satisfied with respect to the characteristic distribution $\cK_\xi$ (which is in particular assumed to be of constant rank near $N$) and the c-symplectic structure $\CS_{\xi,\mu}$.
+For the purpose of presenting the results, it is enough to think of a confoliated bLob in a given c-symplectic confoliation $(\xi,\CS_{\xi,\mu})$ as a submanifold $N^{n+1}\subset M^{2n+1}$ equipped with an open book decomposition whose pages are tangent to $\xi$ and transverse to $\partial N$, with the latter also being tangent to $\xi$; we also require some further compatibility conditions with respect to the characteristic distribution $\cK_\xi$ (which is in particular assumed to be of constant rank near $N$) and the c-symplectic structure $\CS_{\xi,\mu}$ (see Section \ref{sec:def_preconfol_bLob} and \Cref{def:confoliated_bLob} for details).
 We then have the following result: \begin{theorem} If a tame c-symplectic confoliation $(\xi,\CS_{\xi,\mu})$ on a closed connected oriented $(2n+1)$-dimensional manifold $M$ admits a confoliated bLob $N$, then it admits no semi-positive weak symplectic semi-filling $(W,\Omega)$ such that $N$ is transversely-exact with respect to $\Omega$. \end{theorem}